Sterile Processing Technician

 What to Expect

-The Institute for Health Professionals’ Sterile Processing Technician program lasts 2 terms.
-Term I includes 42 hours of self-directed study and in-class training, which will prepare you for an 80-hour clinical during Term II.
+The Institute for Health Professionals’ Sterile Processing Technician program lasts 1 term and includes 42 hours of self-directed study and in-class training.

 - Infection control and prevention